bernd/sea-watch-app/docu/userguide/admin.md

 In this display mode you can see all the cases currently stored in the database, sorted according to the date they were added.
 Each case has its corresponding case box.
 Red case boxes are for boats in distress, orange ones for cases in progress, blue ones for rescued boats and green ones for cases on land.
 Above each case box, you can see when it was added.

 ###### Vehicles & Telephone Watchers display mode
 The Vehicles display mode is similar to the Cases display mode.
 It shows you the Vehicles owned by the different helping organisations that are coordinated in Safe Passage.
 The date and time when the vehicle was added to the Safe Passage database are written in light grey above each vehiclebox.
 Basically, the same holds true for the Telephone Watchers display mode.
+This display mode provides information on telephone watchers within the Watch the Med Alarm Phone.

 # Caseboxes